fluent-cms/fluent-cms/readme.md

    ```
 3. Modify Program.cs, add the following line before builder.Build(), the input parameter is the connection string of database.
    ```
-   //Currently FluentCMS support AddSqliteCms, AddSqlServerCms builder.AddSqliteCms("Data Source=cms.db").PrintVersion();
+   builder.AddSqliteCms("Data Source=cms.db").PrintVersion();
    var app = builder.Build();
    ```
+   Currently FluentCMS support AddSqliteCms, AddSqlServerCms, AddPostgresCMS

 4. Add the following line After builder.Build()
    ```
-   //this function bootstrap router, initialize Fluent CMS schema table await app.UseCmsAsync(false);
+   await app.UseCmsAsync(false);
    ```
+   this function bootstrap router, initialize Fluent CMS schema table

 5. If everthing is good, when the app starts, when you go to the home page, you should see the empty Admin Panel
-   Here is a quickstart on how to use the Admin Panel [Quickstart.md](doc%2FQuickstart.md)
+   Here is a quickstart on how to use the Admin Panel [Quickstart.md](https://github.com/fluent-cms/fluent-cms/blob/main/doc/Quickstart.md)
 6. If you want to have a look at how FluentCMS handles one to many, many-to-many relationships, just add the following code
     ```
     var schemaService = app.GetCmsSchemaService();